codika-solutions/XibView/README.md

 # XibView
-A .xib based UIView.
+A .xib based UIView, named `XibView`.

-A utility base class to develop custom views based on xib files.
+- A utility base class to develop custom views based on xib files.
 It allows you to use a xib based view inside another xib based view, promoting reusable, isolated and composable views.
+- An XCode template to facilitate creation of .xib based views are also added in both languages, swift and obj-c.
+- An XCode template to facilitate creation of .xib based cells.

 ## Instalation